 Today, “Quiet Nights, Quiet Stars” is poised to experience yet another turn in the spotlight, courtesy of Atlanta-based vocalist Alexandra Jackson, who this year released a fascinating collection of bossa nova covers called Legacy & Alchemy.
 Jackson is a veteran pop and jazz vocalist who demonstrates remarkable command over her tone and timbre, and her supple yet sophisticated voice positively shines on this track.
 What sets this recording apart, however, is the inclusion of Miles Davis playing the melody and a solo from his original 1964 recording session with Evans.
 As it intertwines with Jackson’s vocals, Miles’ solo creates an incredible past-meets-present moment that simply has to be heard to be believed.
 Stream it below:

 Miles isn’t the only musical spirit to animate this song.
-The track also features a vocal sample of the melody sung by its original composer, Antonio Carlos Jobim, which came courtesy of conversation between the album’s producer, Robert Herbert, and Jobim’s grandson Daniel.
-With the vocal track in hand, Herbert sought out GRAMMY-winning Engineer Moogie Canazio, who was able to place Jobim singing part of a verse between two Miles Davis sections.
-If that wasn’t enough star power for one track, “Quiet Nights” also sports an appearance by bossa nova legend Ivan Lins, whose warm, tender-hearted voice is the perfect complement to Jackson’s.
+The track also features a vocal sample of the melody sung by its original composer, Antonio Carlos Jobim, which came courtesy of conversation between the album’s producer, Robert Hebert, and Jobim’s grandson Daniel.
+With the vocal track in hand, Hebert and producer-arranger Larry Williams sought out GRAMMY-winning Engineer Moogie Canazio, who was able to place Jobim singing part of a verse between two Miles Davis sections.
+If that wasn’t enough star power for one track, “Quiet Nights” also sports an appearance by Brazilian music legend Ivan Lins, whose warm, tender-hearted voice is the perfect complement to Jackson’s.

-“Implicitly, this became a game-changer,” wrote Herbert.
+“Implicitly, this became a game-changer,” wrote Hebert.
 “We could not imagine a better ‘Alchemy’ created by the collaborations of all of these musicians.”

 The song, after all the pieces came together, was billed as “Quiet Nights by Alexandra Jackson featuring Miles Davis, with Antonio Carlos Jobim and Ivan Lins.”
 A performance of the tune by Jackson’s ensemble at the Blue Note in Rio can be streamed below: